How to assess the quality of a newly constructed home

 - Close doors somewhat forcefully to see if walls shudder (particularly important for the heavy entry doors).

 - Walk barefoot on tiles and look for uneven tile levels and or uneven grout lines.

 - Close the kitchen drawers, hopefully they glide smoothly and close softly.

 - Look at the overall paint job – it is usually a good indicator of the attention to detail present throughout the construction.

 - Ask for the final inspection report from the builder.
 You can verify that the final inspection stamp has been granted by the city and you can see the notes the City inspectors have made along the way as the home was being built.

-- Hire your own independent inspector and have him/her do a thorough review; don’t assume that just because the house is new, everything will be great.
+- Hire your own independent inspector and have him or her do a thorough review; don’t assume that just because the house is new, everything will be great.

 - Builders typically provide a 1-year warranty, you can purchase up to 5 year home warranty at the time of home purchase.

 When you are buying a custom new home, you are likely making the most expensive purchase of your life.
 And if you are buying a new home in San Jose 95125, you are paying an 86% premium over an existing home.
 Hence, it’s crucial to do your due diligence and work with a Realtor® that has experience with new construction, that can not only help you differentiate construction quality, but also protect you with special paperwork required for the purchase of new homes.